-• ENABLED:
+• ENABLED

 Enable either Manual or Per Channel operation of the Dynamic Iris.
-If set to Manual, set the Iris Position control to set the iris to a fixed position, as a percentage of fully open.
-If set to Off, the position of the iris will be fixed at fully open.
-If set to Per Channel, the iris will operate as selected by the current channel, which may be Off, Manual or Dynamic.
+If set to Manual, set the Dynamic Iris Position control to set the Dynamic Iris to a fixed position, as a percentage of fully open.
+If set to Off, the position of the Dynamic Iris will be fixed at fully open.
+If set to Per Channel, the Dynamic Iris will operate as selected by the current channel, which may be Off, Manual or Dynamic.
 This control is a global setting.
 All other Dynamic Iris controls are applied to channels.
-NOTES 1) Dynamic iris should not be used on blends, as this could result in image distortion.
+NOTES 1) Dynamic Iris should not be used on blends, as this could result in image distortion.

 2) Dynamic mode is only permitted in Dual lamp mode.
-If the global setting is set to "Per Channel" while in

-Dual lamp mode, then switching to Single Lamp Mode will ignore the channel settings and will grey out the "Per Channel" option and set the iris to 100% open.
-If the Dynamic Iris mode is not changed, then when switching back to Dual Lamp mode, the iris setting will return to "Per Channel".
-If the Dynamic Iris mode is changed, then when switching back to Dual Lamp mode, the iris setting will remain at the current setting.
+If the global setting is set to "Per Channel" while in Dual lamp mode, then switching to Single Lamp Mode will ignore the channel settings and will grey out the "Per Channel" option and set the Dynamic Iris to 100% open.
+If the Dynamic Iris mode is not changed, then when switching back to Dual Lamp mode, the Dynamic Iris setting will return to "Per Channel".
+If the Dynamic Iris mode is changed, then when switching back to Dual Lamp mode, then switching back to Dual Lamp mode.
 The user will have to specifically go and set it back to "Per Channel".

-• IRIS POSITION:
+• DYNAMIC IRIS POSITION

-Set the fixed manual iris position as a percentage of fully open.
+Set the fixed manual Dynamic Iris position as a percentage of fully open.

-• MODE:
+• MODE

 Set the Dynamic Iris Mode for the current channel.
-Off will place the iris in a fully open position.
+Off will place the Dynamic Iris in a fully open position.
 Manual mode allows the user to adjust the level of light to statically increase the black levels.
-Dynamic mode allows the iris to open/close based on the frame content and Dynamic Iris Settings control.
+Dynamic mode allows the Dynamic Iris to open/close based on the frame content and Dynamic Iris Settings control.
 This will produce optimal black levels.
+NOTE: On DLV projector models, the Dynamic mode of the Dynamic Iris is not available.
+In Constant Intensity mode, Dynamic Iris control is disabled on the menus.
+In Constant Power mode, only manual Dynamic Iris control is available.

-• DYNAMIC IRIS SETTINGS:
+• DYNAMIC IRIS SETTINGS

 There are 3 predefined settings: 'Dark Scenes', which produces high contrast ratios, is for movies primarily consisting of dark content, i.e. thriller or horror scenes.
 'Medium Scenes' is for video content containing a moderate level of dark scenes, i.e. action movie.
 'Light Scenes' is for movies containing only a few dark scenes, i.e. animation or a PC source.
-The 4 User settings allow you to fine tune the dynamic iris and save your own settings.
+The 4 User settings allow you to fine tune the Dynamic Iris and save your own settings.

-• SENSITIVITY:
+• SENSITIVITY

-Adjusts how sensitive the iris control algorithm is to small bright objects entering and leaving an image, such as stars or candles.
+Adjusts how sensitive the Dynamic Iris control algorithm is to small bright objects entering and leaving an image, such as stars or candles.
 With a lower sensitivity value these small bright objects are more likely to be ignored, producing a more stable light level for the image, with the side effect that some detail in those bright objects will be lost.
 It is often best to adjust the sensitivity and white compression together to find the optimal settings.

-• OPEN SPEED:
+• OPEN SPEED

-The open speed of the iris represents the maximum iris change per frame.
-Increasing this value will allow the iris to travel further in a frame.
+The open speed of the Dynamic Iris represents the maximum Dynamic Iris change per frame.
+Increasing this value will allow the Dynamic Iris to travel further in a frame.
 Decreasing this value will allow for a more gradual change.
-A slower value will reduce any flicker in the image, but it will also mean that the iris will not react quickly to a scene that suddenly becomes much brighter; resulting in a image that will show a significant loss of detail for several frames.
+A slower value will reduce any flicker in the image, but it will also mean that the Dynamic Iris will not react quickly to a scene that suddenly becomes much brighter; resulting in a image that will show a significant loss of detail for several frames.

-• CLOSE SPEED:
+• CLOSE SPEED